-Games on the Oculus VR promise n immersive gaming experience.
-It is build to provide realistic VR gaming experiences.
-Sometimes the experiences are not complete without the controller feeling like an actual gun when playing a first-person shooter game or a lightsaber or in this case a tennis racket.
+Games on the Oculus VR promise an immersive gaming experience.
+It is built to provide realistic VR gaming experiences.
+Sometimes the experiences are not complete without the controller feeling like an actual gun when playing a first-person shooter game or a lightsaber, or in this case, a tennis racket.

 Replicating the feel of a real racket in the VR table tennis game Eleven has pushed two mechanical engineers, Florian Auté and Alexis Roseillier, to develop a 3D-printed paddle, grip, and holder for an Oculus Touch controller.